 Dreams of treasure chests filled with gems & jewels; lost in my mother’s jewelry box; mesmerized by quartz sand sparkling on the beach; swooping up rocks that glitter in the sunlight; collecting vials and vials and strands of beads.
 I’ve always been drawn to the sparkly.
 And now I get to play with them all in the creation of my Sundreams!

 A southwesterner at heart, I knew from childhood that I had been born in the wrong place.
 In the late 1980s I was able to move to New Mexico and shortly afterward, learned how to bead in the Native American technique of peyote, brick stitch and dangles.
 I created beaded jewelry for about seven years, foraying into the arts and crafts show circuit.
 Back then, we didn’t have the range of contemporary styles or beads available now, although I was one of the first few people who incorporated gemstone beads and other findings into bead art.

 Galleries: Over the years I have exhibited Sundreams in stores, galleries, co-ops and art shows in Albuquerque, the East Mountains, Los Alamos, Cloudcroft, Ruidoso, Santa Fe, Colorado, Texas and Arizona.
 I enjoy participating in art shows, talking with the people who admire and hopefully buy my art.

 Awards: My first submission to the New Mexico State Fair was in 2004 (Bead Mavens, Professional); a modest piece without dangles called “Hummer.”
 My thought was that since my work was unique, I should submit a simple, rather than an elaborate piece.
 Hummer took second place.
 The following year I submitted “Sun Grapes”, a vine woven Sundream with cascading grape clusters, prisms, beaded grape pots, and a single small glass hummer.
 It took first place.
 My last submission was “Hyacinth” in 2006, which again was awarded first place.
-I haven’t submitted any other works to the State Fair.
-Where does the time go?
-But, never say never.....
+Actually, when it comes to competition, I prefer competing against myself rather than anyone else.